How To Optimise Website Speed For SEO

-The reason is simple: the slower your site, the more potential customers you’re turning away.
+So, just why is page speed so important?
+The reason is simple: the slower your website, the more potential customers you’re turning away.

 In fact, if it takes more than 3 seconds for a page to load, over half of visitors will leave it.